wyattscarpenter/misc/readme.md

 I ask that you don't hold the fact that every artist will have like a million unfinished projects in a list against them.
 This is true of ALMOST EVERYONE.
 Everyone has something they think they might get around to one day, or some abandoned concept.

 I started this repo in 2024-08-26 and I probably won't be backfilling it unfortunately.
 But you're free to contribute backfilling if you like.

+If keeping a "misc" around as a comprehensive account of something interesting takes off as concept (and realistically I can't be the guy in charge of approving pull requests about the entirety of human information), I'm going to need a better name for it.
+Or is it better just called a "wiki"?
+Does it become a wiki in the limit?
+Is it just a specific style of wiki (single-page (mostly (there can be annexes for various things) and comprehensive)?
+Not an encyclopedia but a directory (in the classic sense)...

 ## future ideas: